-Being idle can actually contribute to severe problems with the body.
 When we dance we make our muscles move and contract, rather than letting the body get weaker, and potentially allowing muscles to get stiff and even atrophied.
-Luckily, beginning to move and exercise can reverse muscle atrophy and help the body get stronger and more flexible overall.
+Luckily, exercise can reverse muscle atrophy and help the body get stronger and more flexible overall.

 Motor skills are also improved with dance because it focuses on strength and coordination.
 And as we dance, our posture and balance improve as well.

-Dance allows people with special needs to feel like they are a part of their learning.
-Rather than being waited on or coddled, they are given the opportunity to do something for themselves.
+Dance allows students with special needs to be actively involved in their learning.
 This independence boosts their confidence and self-esteem and can release endorphins in the brain.
 And, the act of learning and working towards something gives students a sense of accomplishment, and instant gratification, aiding in self-assurance.

 There aren’t any rules when it comes to dancing.
 Sure, there may be some technique involved, but some of the fun of learning choreography is putting your unique spin on what you have learned.
-Through dance, children can express their emotions that might not be easy to express verbally.
+Through dance, students can express their emotions in a way that might not be easy to express verbally.
 They can imagine the best way to move in their minds, and then physically create the movement with their bodies.

 The music combined with a general idea of how to move can turn into a beautiful display of creative expression.
-Where a child with special needs may have difficulty with speech, math, and science, dance will activate their imagination and light up their brains in new and exciting ways.
-In fact, the report from UNC we mentioned earlier states, kinesthetic activities such as dance, “may result in an increased ability to learn material” in school.
+Dance can activate their imagination and light up their brains in new and exciting ways.
+In fact, the report from UNC we mentioned earlier states that kinesthetic activities such as dance “may result in an increased ability to learn material” in school.

-It’s no secret that growing up with special needs can be stressful.
-Dance gives those with special needs a way to “blow off some steam” in a safe environment.
+It’s no secret that living with mental or physical impairments in a world built for non-disabled people can be stressful.
 Any exercise relieves stress, but the creative outlet that dance provides may alleviate more stress than other forms of physical activity.

 Dance can be physically, mentally, and emotionally therapeutic.
 Students can leave it all on the dance floor, so to speak.
 When the music comes on, the pain and worry can just leave the room, if only for the time of the class.
 As your body becomes fully immersed in the movement, your mind enjoys a state of euphoria that can leave residual effects long after the music stops.

-Now that you know the benefits of special needs dance classes, here are a few factors to consider before implementing them into your dance studio.
+Now that you know the benefits of special needs dance classes, here are a few factors to consider before offering them in your community.

-Keep the focus on the fun.
-Yes, your goal should be to help them with physical movements, and learning some choreography, but the most important element of special needs dance classes must always be to have fun.
-Remember, you’re trying to foster creativity, joy, and education all in one sitting.
-Let go of perfection, and just have a good time.
+- Keep the focus on the fun.
+Yes, your goal should be to help students with physical movements and learning some choreography, but remember, you’re trying to foster creativity, joy, and expression.
+Let go of perfection and just have a good time.

 Once you have made the decision to start offering special needs dance classes, it’s time to get the word out.
 You could reach out to local schools, send emails to your current database, and announce it on social media letting everyone know about your new offerings.

-Essentially, any way you would promote your other classes, you should use to promote these special needs classes as well.
-In addition, though, you may also want to reach out to communities that specialize in working with people that have special needs, local chapters of the Special Olympics (if they exist in your area), and even local psychologists and counselors.
+In addition, you may also want to reach out to communities that specialize in working with people that have special needs, local chapters of the Special Olympics (if they exist in your area), and even local psychologists and counselors.